 Electrocardiography should be performed to examine the patient for evidence of underlying pathologic cardiac conditions (left ventricular hypertrophy, cor pulmonale, low voltage, bundle branch block) or acute changes of ischemia or pericarditis.

-Imaging studies may be integral to defining the source of infection and identifying areas in need of drainage.
-All patients should undergo chest radiography (see the images below).
-However, radiographic studies may not be sensitive enough to reveal intra-abdominal pathologic conditions.
+Radiographic studies may not be sensitive enough to reveal intra-abdominal pathologic conditions.
 Consequently, computed tomography (CT) scanning has become the diagnostic test of choice for suspected intra-abdominal causes of sepsis.
-Consider abdominal and pelvic CT scans with oral contrast and intravenous contrast if these sites are found to be clinically suspicious for infection.
+Consider abdominal and pelvic CT scans with intravenous contrast if these sites are found to be clinically suspicious for infection.[14]
+Cohen et al reported contrast-enhanced thoraco-abdominal shock protocol CT to be useful in the discrimination of shock etiology.[15]

 In suspected cases of cholecystitis or pancreatitis, abdominal ultrasonography is most useful to assess for cholelithiasis, biliary dilatation, and fluid collections around the gallbladder or the head of the pancreas.

-Point-of-care ultrasonography/echocardiography may be performed at the bedside in critically ill patients to evaluate cardiac function, fluid status, and response to hemodynamic intervention and to exclude tamponade.
+Point-of-care ultrasonography/echocardiography may be performed at the bedside in critically ill patients to evaluate cardiac function, fluid status, and response to hemodynamic intervention and to exclude tamponade.[16]
+Ramadan et al found that an echocardiography-ultrasound protocol was 100% accurate for the diagnosis of cases of obstructive and mixed obstructive distributive shock and also an extremely useful method for ruling out cardiogenic shock.[17]

 ![]() View Image | An 8-year-old boy developed septic shock secondary to Blastomycosis pneumonia.
 Fungal infections are a rare cause of septic shock. |